jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 Accordingly, the summation of individual partial forces within a cluster to a resulting cluster force can be achieved without much effort.

 Another possibility for physically motivated interpretation is offered by the clusters themselves.
-The area of the clusters could be viewed as the dimension of individual #gls("lie").
+The area of the clusters could be viewed as the dimension of individual #glspl("lie").
 However, this would be counterproductive since the clusters extend over all individual data points.
 Applied to the #gls("ld"), it would mean that the entire wing skin would be covered because one cluster directly joins the next.
-If the clusters are so close together, the #gls("lie") would accordingly also be close together and there would no longer be sufficient free viewing area for any visual measurement technology.
+If the clusters are so close together, the #glspl("lie") would accordingly also be close together and there would no longer be sufficient free viewing area for any visual measurement technology.
 After both the procedure via regression and kmeans++ have been explained and interpreted, a decision should be made between the two possible paths.
-Since kmeans++ can provide a good starting value for two important quantities in addition to specifying the positions for the #gls("lie") through summation of the partial forces, kmeans++ is preferred over the regression path.
+Since kmeans++ can provide a good starting value for two important quantities in addition to specifying the positions for the #glspl("lie") through summation of the partial forces, kmeans++ is preferred over the regression path.

 At this point, the following should be clearly stated.
 While kmeans++ has various advantages and allows physical interpretations, it does not answer all questions that would be required for the experimental execution of the structural test.
-Through kmeans++ a good starting value for the positions of the #gls("lie") and the resulting force magnitudes that should act on the respective #gls("lie") can be obtained.
+Through kmeans++ a good starting value for the positions of the #glspl("lie") and the resulting force magnitudes that should act on the respective #gls("lie") can be obtained.
 However, this can only limitedly indicate what the dimensions of the individual #gls("lie") should look like.
 The latter is of particular importance when there is a requirement for free viewing area.
-While it would be possible to cover the entire wing with #gls("lie"), this is not common practice.
+While it would be possible to cover the entire wing with #glspl("lie"), this is not common practice.
 Furthermore, blocking the view would have other undesired disadvantages.
 Besides the impossibility of optical measurement technology, it would no longer be possible for engineers to apply loads with visual judgment.
 A concrete example could be that the internal pressure should be increased from $10 #unit("MPa")$ to $60 #unit("MPa")$.